LFPSI’25 lecture: Second-Order Generalized Algebraic Theories

 In this lecture series, we will study non-substructural programming languages at a very high level of abstraction: a language is a second-order generalised algebraic theory (SOGAT).
 The syntax of such a language is its initial model, in which there are only well-typed (intrinsic) terms quotiented by conversion, every operation is automatically a congruence with respect to conversion and every operation is stable under substitution.
 Planned schedule:

 Related ideas are higher-order abstract syntax, logical frameworks, two-level type theories, synthethic Tait computability.
 We will rely on being able to work informally in type theory (informal Agda/Coq/Idris/Lean).
-The first two lectures won’t use any category theory, the third lecture will introduce presheaf models of type theory gently.
+The first three lectures won’t use any category theory, the last lecture will introduce presheaf models of type theory gently.
 We plan to have exercise sessions as well.
 We will rely directly on two papers, but we won’t assume the knowledge of these from the participants:

 - Ambrus Kaposi, Szumi Xie: Second-Order Generalised Algebraic Theories: Signatures and First-Order Semantics.
 FSCD 2024:10:1-10:24.